 With such an imbalance between attackers and defenders, how do we try and balance it back out?
 What can we do to give advantages to the defenders rather than the attackers?

-In my next blog I'll be considering the benefits of reactive and proactive security approaches, and when each is most effectively applied to protect your operation.
+In my next blog I consider the benefits of reactive and proactive security approaches, and when each is most effectively applied to protect your operation.